India

 9. If paid on a loan granted by a bank/financial institution.

-10. The tax rate for royalties and fees for technical services, under the domestic tax laws, is 20%.
+10. The tax rate for royalties and FTS, under the domestic tax laws, is 20%.
 This rate is to be increased by a surcharge at 2%/5% on the income tax (based on taxable income) and health and education cess of 4% on the income tax including surcharge.
 Consequently, the effective tax rate is 20.8%/21.84%.
 This rate applies for payments made under an agreement entered into on or after 1 June 2005.
 Accordingly, a tax resident can either use the tax treaty rate or domestic tax rate, whichever is more beneficial.

 11. If interest is received by a financial institution.